burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

 #### Apache OpenNLP (https://opennlp.apache.org/)
   * "a machine learning based toolkit for the processing of natural language text."
   * "OpenNLP supports the most common NLP tasks, such as tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, language detection and coreference resolution."
-  * A well-established part of the Apache open-source (Java) ecosystem.
+  * A well-established part of the Apache open-source (Java) ecosystem, although it seems to have fallen off in usage.
   * Perhaps because of it being around since 2011 and being based in Java, openNLP is a little bit more opaque to the social science text as data community and not widely used to my knowledge.
   * There is a Python wrapper available: https://github.com/curzona/opennlp-python.
 (There is also an R wrapper, demonstrated in the R NLP tools tutorial.)